-- Add the butter and oil to the dry ingredients and use an electric mixer to beat them together until they're combined.
+- Add the oil and butter to the dry ingredients and use an electric mixer to beat them together until they're combined.

 - Add the egg and vanilla extract and mix until they're fully combined.

-- Then add the milk and sour cream, mixing just until the batter is smooth.
+- Then add the sour cream and milk, mixing just until the batter is smooth.